AIT-Technology-PLC/ArifSchoolFee/README.md

     -   This is the branch that is running on the production server
     -   Do not submit PR to this branch
 -   dev
-    -   This is the branch that is running on the staging server (https://staging.aittech.com)
+    -   This is the branch that is running on the Testing Server
     -   Always use this branch for development and making changes
     -   Always submit PRs to this branch